 Fine tune your initial idea, so you know what it is you want to achieve.
 Remember, you can always pad out and build on your idea as you go along.

 To get clarity, work out what you want, and come up with a plan to make it all happen, you start with a great planner.

 The Slay Your Goals Planner can help you work out the why (very important!), what, when, who and how of your big goal.
 You can read my review of the planner here as well as download the free Slay Your Goals Guide to get a feel for the planner.

 Do you want your goal badly enough?

-Take for instance, you want to write a novel.
-But you are not prepared to sit down regularly and write.
+Take, for instance, you want to write a novel.
+You think you want it badly yet you are not prepared to sit down regularly and write.